waaa/jekyll-now/_posts/2016-05-11-branch-mapping.md

 For example, some SVN users keep their branches inside other branches' folders.
 <picture with folders>
-In order to translate that piece of code to the Git, in case you want to keep the inner branch you will have to put the whole path to the inner folder in your configuration file:
+In order to translate that piece of code to the Git, in case it's needed to keep the inner branch the whole path should be put to the inner folder in the configuration file:

-    branches = branches/x/*:refs/heads/y/x/*
+    branches = branches/x/\*:refs/heads/y/x/\*

-If you want to keep the outer branch translated, you would probably want to keep the inner branch one out of translation, especially if it takes too much space on your hard-drive.
+If it's needed to keep the outer branch translated, it's probably better to keep the inner branch out of the translation, especially if it takes too much space on the hard-drive.
 It will work with putting following in the configuration file:

     branches  = branches/*:refs/heads/*
     excludeBranches = branches/y/x